 Ascendis Pharma is also developing an auto-injector to administer TransCon hGH.
 The proprietary auto-injector is being designed to deliver a single, low-volume injection via a small needle comparable to those used with daily hGH therapies.
 To avoid cold storage, we are developing TransCon hGH for storage at room temperature.
 Our auto-injector is also being designed for automatic data capture and will include key features enabling integration with a connected healthcare system.

 TransCon hGH is currently being evaluated in a phase 3 clinical trial – the heiGHt Trial – comparing it to a daily hGH in pediatric GHD.
 Top-line data have been reported for the phase 3 heiGHt Trial, which compared TransCon hGH to a daily hGH in pediatric GHD.
-Based on these results and data from the ongoing fliGHt and enliGHten Trials, we expect to file a Biologics License Agreement (BLA) in the first half of 2020.
+Based on these results and data from the ongoing fliGHt and enliGHten Trials, we expect to file a Biologics License Application (BLA) in the first half of 2020.

 Growth Hormone Deficiency